turinglabsorg/datahub-learn/network-documentation/secret/tutorials/create-your-first-secret-nft.md

   console.log('response: ', response);
 ```

-Take note of how we augmented the query message to specify who is viewing the contract information, passing our own address and the secret key we told the contract in step 4.
-If you run the script again using `node query_token.js` you should find two results of query token in your output.
+Take note of how we changed `queryMsg` to specify who is viewing the contract information, passing our own address and the Viewing key.
+When we run the script at this point using `node query_token.js` there will be two results of querying the contract in your output.
 The first one, that you already saw above has no access to the private metadata.
-The second entry however, where you passed the information about the viewer, will give you the private metadata along with all the other info and should look like this:
+The second entry where we supplied the Viewing key, will return the private metadata along with all the other info and should look like this:

 ```javascript
 response:  {